scicolabs/hpc-batch/hpc.md

 - Using Alces ClusterWare including Gridware to install and manage scientific computing applications across your Alces Flight cluster
 - Configuring your CfnCluster cluster and updating existing clusters
 - Auto scaling the cluster based on the length of the job queue
-- Running sample application(s) on the cluster
+- Running sample application(s) on the cluster (landsat-util to do very simple satellite imagery processing tasks)
+- Use data from the AWS Open Data program (Landsat-8) in your cluster, and persist processed data to your own private S3 bucket
-- Using spot instances in your cluster
+- Experiment with using spot instances in your cluster

 ## Sign in to the AWS Management Console